 What Do You Think?

 OK, are you ready for the fun part?
 Eating the gluten-free s’mores cookies.
 Honestly, I can’t wait for you to try these gooey gluten-free s’mores cookies.
 What do you think?
 Do they feel like you’re eating campfire s’mores except with a twist?

-Just the thought of these gluten-free s’mores cookies conjure up summer camp memories.
+Just the thought of these s’mores cookies conjure up summer camp memories.
 I hope the evoke those wonderful emotions for you, too.

 - 1 cup gluten-free graham crackers finely processed – approximately 4 oz of gluten-free graham crackers

 - 1 3/4 cups Bob's Red Mill Gluten-Free 1-to-1 Baking Flour Blend

 - 1/2 tsp ground cinnamon

 - 3/4 cup packed light brown sugar